-Early referral to palliative care can improve the quality of life for people with cancer and in some cases may be associated with survival benefits (Haines 2011; Temel at al. 2010; Zimmermann et al. 2014).
+Early referral to palliative care can improve the quality of life for people with cancer and in some cases may prolong survival (Haines 2011; Temel et al. 2010; Zimmermann et al. 2014).
 This is particularly true for cancers with poor prognosis.